 Position is subject to a background investigation.

-Additional requirements, including the potential need for an active medical licencse will be listed in the USAJOBS vacancy announcement when posted in November 2019.
+Additional requirements, including the potential need for an active medical license, are listed in the vacancy announcements linked above.

 Additional Salary Information: